CBonnell/chameleon-certs/draft-bonnell-lamps-chameleon-certs.md

 Certification authorities SHOULD NOT mark this extension as critical so that applications that do not understand the extension will still be able to process the Base Certificate.

+The inclusion of the DCD extension within a Base Certificate is not a statement from the issuing Certification Authority of the Base Certificate that the contents of the Delta Certificate have been verified.
+Conversely, the DCD extension is merely a mechanism to encode the differences between two Paired Certificates.
+Given this, it is possible for the Base Certificate to expire prior to the Delta Certificate, and vice versa.
+However, the policies governing a public key infrastructure may add additional requirements for the content of the DCD extension or alignment of validity periods for Base Certificates and Delta Certificates.
+For example, a policy may require that the validity periods of the Base Certificate and Delta Certificate be identical, or that if the Delta Certificate is revoked, the Base Certificate must also be revoked.

 ## Delta certificate descriptor content {#dcd-extension-content}